 "Most of the time I am organized and competent.
 I get things done.
 But sometimes I seriously procrastinate.
 I can't seem to change the procrastinating part of me, it makes trouble for me, and I am tired of it.
 I came to therapy because I want to change the procrastinating part of me."

 Sometimes smaller problems become bigger when other things go wrong -- when there is another change in our life, like the end of an important relationship, a job change, a child leaving home, or after a traumatic event.
-For example, my clients have said:
+For example, clients have said:

 - "I've never been able to feel close to some people in my family.
 It really bothers me."